ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 Deities - Ambient Electricity
 While generally well meaning, deities have a problem with what feels like static electricity.
 Its a very small, localized energy field but it doesn't come from deities, it seems to be attacted to them the way that positive and negative energy attract.
 Let's say that a spiritual deity is negatively charged, positively charged electricity is attracted to their spiritual body.
 This is fine for them, but if they happen to visit you you may feel a tingling sensation that ranges from pleasent to incredibly disorienating.
 In extreme cases it can cause brain fog, diorientation, confusion.
 It may cause you to shake or tremble, and the effect is amplified if you have a few deities hanging out with you, working, raising a family, helping friends and relatives.

 The good part is, the deities themselves can remove this static electricity through a few of the means that we've already gone over.
 The easiset way is called "grounding", they can simply go outside and touch a tree for a few minutes.
 Nothing special, no traveling to Europe or creepy cemetaries, its not really a spiritual problem compared to the rest of the problems we have discussed so far.
-Deities are just attracting positive electricity from their homes, and you need a way to drain the energy for everyone's benefit.
+Deities are just attracting positive electricity from their homes, and they need a way to drain the energy for everyone's benefit.

 The entire earth is negatively charged, which absorbs positive electricity.
 I emphasize touching a tree because it seems to work much faster than say, taking a walk in the grass.
 They can also meditate on the Drave or the cemetary to drain the positive energy, again its not really spiritual its just that the entire earth is able to mitigate excessive electricity.

 Deities - Anxiety
 It seems a little far fetched to blame deities for anxiety, but thats not the whole story.
 Recall that many deities we've encountered identified as ghosts, thats basically a deity with a low self-esteem.
 Many of them are sick of the world and what its become, and prefer to avoid human interaction at all costs, though they still have people they are watching over.
 We don't blame them, like ourselves we all knew there was a problem but until now we couldn't put our finger on it.
 Of course, these deities still feel obligated to accompany their humans throughout their day, whether it makes them anxious or not.
 Guess what?
 If a diety is anxious, so are you and so is anyone in a ten foot radius.
-Not only are deities anxious, ghosts and humans obviously can be anxious too, the trifecta is unbearable.
+Not only are deities anxious, ghosts and humans can be anxious too, the trifecta is unbearable.

 # Example: Headache - If the Pain Moves
 A great way to get started with torture prevention is with migraines, they're fairly common and we've found the majority of these to be spiritual in nature, usually caused by spheres.
 You can ease much of the world's suffering if all you did was get good at "healing" migraines, these are really easy for deities to treat.

 You are in for a surprise the first time you try it, like above, all you have to do is reach in and touch the painful area.
 What you may find is that the pain may _litterally move_ once you start feeling around for it.
 This is a huge indicator that the migraine is spiritual.
-It doesn't move very quickly, they can be fun to catch.
+Spheres don't move very quickly, and they can be fun to catch.
 When you try to touch a sphere, I like to say you can pop it, but thats not really accurate.
-Its more like the ball of energy gets dissolved.
-But you have to chase it until its gone completely.
+Its more like the ball of energy gets dissolved, but you have to chase it until its gone completely.
 Luckily, it won't try to escape the body, though it may move around quite a bit until its gone.

 I don't talk about spheres much because they are so easy to get rid of, but they are a constant source of pain for their targets.
 To the best of our knowledge, once they are "popped" they are gone for good, and they can't hurt your person or anyone else ever again.
 Someone who has a lot of migraines might have a lot of spheres, so as with the other processes you may have to repeat the exercise a few times.
 The bigger the sphere the more pain it can cause.
 Anywhere it goes.